James-Ingram/WildflySetup/README.md

 - This will start Wildfly in the background, should you have the terminal, hit `Enter` once you see a mention of `"services are lazy, passive or on-demand"` (Or spam `enter` if that helps...)

+# Changing The WildFly Port Number
+- `vim wildfly-10.1.0.Final/standalone/configuration/standalone.xml`
+Find the line matching `port-offset="${jboss.socket.binding.port-offset:0}`
+- The Offset changes the port to `8080 + offset`, Change The `0` to something else, I'll use 808.
+(Making my port number 8888).
+Restart the server.

 - Clone down your React App.
 - `cd (React App)`